Eng-Ahmed-Hussien/SE_Assignment-2/README.md

 ## Contributing

 Feel free to open issues or submit pull requests.
 For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the MIT License (or add your license here).